0b10/notes/psychology/influence:the-psychology-of-persuasion/README.md

 #### Initiation

-Initiation ceremonies are found in many cultures -- from tribe sin Africa, to fraternities in US colleges.
+Initiation ceremonies are found in many cultures -- from tribe in Africa, to fraternities in US colleges.
 A study by Elliot Aronson and Judson Mills explained that the effect these ceremonies have on participants is a more positive perspective of, and a heightened commitment to, the exclusive group, and a more negative view by those who do not participate in an initiation ceremony.
 These ceremonies strengthen group bonds.

 > Persons who go through a great deal of trouble or pain to attain something tend to value it more highly than persons who attain the same thing with minimum of effort -- Aronson and Mills